Notepatra Notepatra v0.1.114 docs

 The plugin loader (src/plugin_loader.{h,cpp}) tracks which packs are available.
 Each pack lives under your per-user plugin directory:

-v0.1.66 ships with the charts pack bundled into the Full flavor (it's the same binary — the pack is "installed" if WebEngine was linked at compile time). v0.1.66+ adds in-app download / SHA-256 verification / runtime QPluginLoader activation so packs can be added without swapping binaries.
+As of v0.1.114, the Full flavor ships the charts pack bundled on Linux and Windows (it's the same binary — the pack is "installed" if WebEngine was linked at compile time; macOS Full is DuckDB-only and has no inline Vega renderer).
+The in-app download / SHA-256 verification / runtime QPluginLoader activation path is scaffolded but not yet wired (still queued as of v0.1.114), so today packs are added by swapping in the Full binary rather than downloaded inside the app.

 Pack IDSizeWhat it doesStatus

 pdf ≈ 12 MB Rasterises PDFs to PNG pages so vision-capable AI models can read them.
 Powered by Poppler-Qt5.
-Planned for v0.1.67.
+Still queued (not shipped as of v0.1.114).
 Until then, dragging a PDF into the AI dock shows the "use a vision-capable model" error bubble.

 Upgrading from Lite to Full